-Today, I know that hiring a business mentor to guide me through me first steps (if I had known there was such a thing) would have saved me a lot of time and energy.
+Today, I know that hiring a business mentor to guide me through me first steps (if there was such a thing back then) would have saved me a lot of time and energy.
 And most likely, I’d hire someone to build my website for me, too.

 3. Work smart, not hard.

 When I got started on my entrepreneurial journey, I knew one way of making money: Work hard.
-Get things done as quickly as you can to make everyone happy.
+Get things done as quickly as you can.
 Be productive 9 hours a day, every day.

 What I didn’t know was that this isn’t necessarily the best way to do things as an entrepreneur.
 In fact, it can be a recipe for failure.
-When I was freelancing, this way of working was part of my success because that’s exactly what my clients appreciated.
-And because I was still trading time for money.
+When I was freelancing, this way of working was part of my success because I was still trading time for money.
 But: I also put a lot of effort into things I didn’t really need to do.
 My marketing was scattered and unfocused because I was putting random content out there just to keep myself busy.
 It didn’t really hurt my business, but it sure was exhausting!

 Today I know: Less is more.
 Focus on what matters most.
 Let everything else go.
 And yes, taking breaks is important!

 In the beginning stages of my business, I made a few decisions I quickly regretted.
 One of them was saying yes to too many clients who didn’t really feel like a good fit.
 I undercharged because I was afraid no one would hire me otherwise.
 I took on projects that didn’t light me up because I thought I needed the money while in reality it would have been smarter to keep my schedule open for my “ideal” clients (which was a term I hadn’t even heard of at the time).
 I had poor boundaries and just couldn’t say no to anyone because I wanted to make everybody happy.